 Acquia recommends the following security practices:

-To install a Drupal 9 or later distribution in your Site Factory codebase and prepare it for use:
+To install a distribution that contains the current Drupal version in your Site Factory codebase and prepare it for use:

 Add your SSH key to Cloud Platform, and then clone the website’s code repository to your local machine.